 Pondicherry (now Puducherry) became the ninth Union territory of India by the 14th Amendment of Indian Constitution.
-Additionally, it provided Parliament the power to enact laws establishing legislatures and ministerial councils in specific Union regions.
+Additionally, it provided Parliament with the power to enact laws establishing legislatures and ministerial councils in specific Union regions.

 This article is about the 14th Amendment of Indian Constitution which will be fruitful in your UPSC Examination.

-14th Amendment Of Indian Constitution
+14th Amendment of Indian Constitution

 The Fourteenth Amendment of the Indian Constitution is known as The Constitution (Fourteenth Amendment )Act, 1962.
 The amendment included Pondicherry, India’s ninth Union territory.

 Additionally, this amendment provided Parliament the power to enact laws for creating legislatures and a council of ministers for certain union territories.
 These certain Union Territories are Puducherry, Goa, Himachal Pradesh, Tripura, Daman and Diu, and Manipur.